arpchauh/CoreJava_Session2_Assignment2/README.md

 # CoreJava_Session2_Assignment2
-Write a program to print the following pattern:  a  a b a  a b c b a  a b a  a
+Write a program to print the “X” pattern: